liferay-design/liferay.design/src/markdown/handbook/tools/jira/overview.md

 Why are there different workflows?

-## 3. New Issues and Workflows
+## Requesting New Issues and Workflows

 -   Why do I need a new one?
 -   How to create new issues and workflows?